ColeDavis99/Steg/README.md

 <h4>Case 1) Images from .txt</h4>
-*  This case generates two images that
+*  This case generates two images

 *  Create a .txt file and write your secret message that will be hidden in the two images.